b3nj5m1n/xdg-ninja/README.md

 For each file/directory, you specify if it can be (re)moved.

 If this is the case, you also specify instructions on how to accomplish this in Markdown.
+Alongside the instruction you can also specify a source to let the user know where you got this information from.

 Files in this directory can have any name, but using the name of the program is encouraged.